waynodiablo/Oystercard/individual_challenges/README.md

 #### Monday

+* Everyone who is looking for a job as a developer will have the opportunity to have a 121 with one of the careers team during week 10.
+We'll share the sign up sheet with you at the end of week 9.
+Slots will be available at various times throughout the week.

 * 9.30am: Your coach will introduce today's tech test: [Bank](bank_tech_test.md)
 * 10am: You'll work solo on the tech test.
 * 5.00pm: You'll review your code in pairs.